tisfeng/Raycast-CodeBlocks/README.md

 # CodeBlock

-Replace programe language in code block with the specified language
+Set or modify the programming language in markdown code blocks in batch.